compose-spec/compose-spec/05-services.md

 ### build

-`build` specifies the build configuration for creating container image from source, as defined in the [Build support](build.md) documentation.
+`build` specifies the build configuration for creating a container image from source, as defined in the [Compsoe Build specification](build.md).

 ### blkio_config

-`blkio_config` defines a set of configuration options to set block IO limits for this service.
+`blkio_config` defines a set of configuration options to set block IO limits for a service.

 ```yml
 services: